 Ian specialises in cognitive psychology, behavioural economics and eye tracking.
 He looks to understand micro decision processes and has applied this in retail, social marketing and customer experience for over 15 years.
 He has an MA in Psychology from Edinburgh and an MSc in Cognition and Decision Sciences from UCL.

-Jodi is the visual designer at The Behaviouralist – she creates the illustrations and visual components used in experiments, as well as collaborating with the UX team and brand development.
-She’s currently studying a master's degree Character Animation from the University of Arts London.
+Jodi is the visual designer at The Behaviouralist – she creates the illustrations and visual components used in experiments, and collaborates with the UX team and brand development.
+She’s currently completing a master's degree in Character Animation from the University of Arts London.

 Matt provides critical support to research projects.
 He’s currently pursuing a Master’s in

 Behaviour Change at UCL where he focuses on applying insights from behavioural

 economics to health, transport, and consumer decisions.
 He previously completed his